 2.1 Pregnancy Test

 Suppose Jesse’s pregnancy test kit is 99% accurate and Jesse tests positive.
 What is the probability that Jesse is pregnant?
-99%?
+Jesse’s test result must be 99% accurate if their test is 99% accurate, right?

-Actually, it depends on—among other things—if Jesse is part of the population of people that can get pregnant (e.g., the population of people that have uteruses).
-After all, if the base rate of pregnancies or uteruses in Jesse’s population is 0%, then the probability that Jesse is pregnant is 0%.
+Actually, it depends on—among other things—if Jesse is part of the population of people that can get pregnant.
+After all, if Jesse lacks a uterus, then the base rate of pregnancies in Jesse’s population is 0%, making the probability that Jesse is pregnant 0%.
 (In that case, Jesse’s positive test result would be false—a.k.a., a false positive.)
 So if someone thought that the probability of Jesse being pregnant was more than 0%, then they either assumed or ignored a relevant base rate.

 2.2 Drug Test